Midwife in the Tire Swing

 Lucy pondered his own helplessness and leaned against the locked door to wait out his wife’s nightmare.
 After a half an hour there was a light scuffling from the other side as Cat came to let him in.
 “The same one, Lucy—the same dream.
 They’re waiting for me.
 I have friends in England, you know.”
 The door opened the scant inches allowed by a chain latch.
 His wife’s face appeared at the crack.
 “They’ll be waiting for me at the out-ports.”

 This seemed to mean something to Cat.
 She came from Newfoundland stock, always a consideration when weighing the sanity of a demented old lady.
-Cat had never been to England and had no friends.

 Cat sits alone in the dark, playing out her endless reel of dementia, all Cat all the time, endless sitcoms with bewildered fathers all of whom looked like her father, Gladstone Armstrong.
 Endless game shows.
 That the Cat of her mind movies was on some days Scarlett O’Hara of the sixteen-inch waist romancing a Clark Gable who might resemble Lucy, Lucy finds pleasing.
 He leans forward into the mirror for a closer look—yes, the shape of an ear lobe, the way the actor turns his head three-quarters front when asked a question he was not prepared to answer.
 While Lucy could eavesdrop on Cat’s movies by the emotions that flitted over her face, this was new—his being in them.